officialcjunior/officialcjunior.github.io/content/blog/2021-8-13-gsoc-final.md

 }
 ```

-This PR moved all of those existing definitions to SDB, which follows a format like this:
+This Pull Request moved all of those existing definitions to SDB, which follows a format like this:

 ```
 SPH=reg